-The Revere Academy is a great place to begin a career, stimulate your creativity, add new skills and network.
-Here you can learn from nationally recognized craftsmen who teach the skills they use everyday.
-Our faculty includes over a dozen master craftsmen and experts who love what they do and are eager to share their passion and knowledge.
-The Academy's fully equipped, state-of-the-art studios feature live video blow-ups so that you can see every detail even better than leaning over a master's shoulder.
+The Revere Academy was a great place to begin a career, stimulate creativity, add new skills and network.
+It was a place to learn from nationally recognized craftsmen who taught the skills they used everyday.
+The faculty included over a dozen master craftsmen and experts who loved what they do and were eager to share their passion and knowledge with the next generation of makers.
+The Academy's fully equipped, state-of-the-art studios featured live video blow-ups so that students could see every detail even better than leaning over a master's shoulder.

 Revere Academy of Jewelry Arts

-Beginners just starting out learn to use basic tools and procedures while developing good working habits.
-Hobbyists add professional skills that can elevate their work right away.
-And working bench jewelers fill in areas where greater expertise is desired while picking up new and more advanced techniques.
-All students receive certificates and diplomas upon completion of Revere classes and programs.
+The Revere Academy of Jewelry Arts offered something for everyone interested in making jewelry.
+Beginners just starting out learned to use basic tools and procedures while developing good working habits.
+Hobbyists added professional skills that elevated their work right away.
+And working bench jewelers filled in key areas while picking up new and more advanced techniques.
+All students received California State authorized certificates and diplomas upon completion of Revere classes and programs.

-This truly unique school is a complete training facility and a center for jewelry artists internationally.
-In addition to our regular classes, the Academy offers an annual Spring Masters Symposium plus books and videos by our faculty.
-It is no wonder that serious students come from around the country and overseas to attend what many refer to as, "The best jewelry school in the U.S."
+This truly unique school was a complete training facility and a center for jewelry artists internationally.
+In addition to regular classes, the Academy offered an annual Masters Symposium taught by internationally respected artists.
+The school also offered books and videos by the faculty.